-A number of studies to date have shown a longer survival time for those presenting with dnMBC, compared to those who later develop distant metastases after initial treatment for early breast cancer (recurrent MBC; rMBC)(6, 8-10).
-In a retrospective study evaluating 815 consecutive patients with MBC in the Netherlands from 2007 to 2009, those with dnMBC had a longer survival time from date of first metastasis than those with rMBC (29.4 vs. 21.1 months)(7).
-However when stratifying patients with rMBC according to metastasis-free interval (MFI), they noted that this difference was limited to patients with an MFI of less than 24 months; those with a longer MFI had a similar outcome to the de novo patients.
+A number of studies to date have shown a longer survival time following diagnosis of metastases for those presenting with dnMBC, compared to those who later develop distant metastases after initial treatment for early breast cancer (recurrent MBC; rMBC)(6, 8-10).
+In a retrospective multicenter study evaluating 815 consecutive patients with MBC in the Netherlands from 2007 to 2009, this was only true for rMBC patients with a metastasis-free interval (MFI) of less than 24 months (7).

 The phenotype of breast cancer for those with dnMBC is unclear.
-Some studies have reported more favourable pathological features, with a lower frequency of “triple negative” carcinomas(6, 8), while others report an aggressive phenotype (larger tumours, and an increased frequency that are Grade 3 and Ki67-high) in those with de novo disease(6).
-Data from two retrospective studies found a significantly higher number of ER-ve/HER2-ve carcinomas amongst the rMBC patients (6, 8).
+Compared to rMBC cases, more favourable pathological features have been reported, such as a lower frequency of “triple negative carcinomas(6, 8).
+However, more aggressive features have also been documented, such as larger tumours, and an increased frequency that are Grade 3 (6).
 However, with median follow up length of less than five years, interpretation of these studies is limited by the omission of late ER+ve recurrences.

 Data regarding clinical presentation has also yielded varying results.
-The Swiss trial discussed above indicated a higher prevalence of bone involvement in the dnMBC group, with equal prevalence of brain metastases(7, 8).
-The American study found a lower prevalence of brain metastases and a similar prevalence of bone involvement in dnMBC cases (6).
-Locoregional management in patients with dnMBC is an ongoing debate and results have been confounded by selection bias; results from randomised trials have been conflicting(11).
+A higher prevalence of bone involvement in the dnMBC group at diagnosis has been reported in two studies; one reported an equal prevalence of brain metastases and the other reported fewer brain metastases compared to those with rMBC(7, 8).
+Another study also found a lower prevalence of brain metastases, but a similar prevalence of bone involvement (6).
+Locoregional management in patients with dnMBC is the subject of ongoing debate as results from retrospective studies have been confounded by selection bias and the results from randomised trials are been conflicting(11).

 Published studies on dnMBC have been limited by their retrospective nature (with the risk of survival bias) or by small patient numbers and short follow-up periods.
-None have complete germline BRCA status or evaluate a specific age group.
-(12)Women aged less than 40 at diagnosis are more likely to have breast cancer with adverse biological features, including higher grade, absence of hormone receptors, lymph node involvement and vascular invasion(13).
-(12)Although young women present more frequently with stage III disease, dnMBC is found infrequently (1% of those aged under 40 in one retrospective study) (14).
-A large prospective study is required to inform us on the natural history of dnMBC in this age group.
-The POSH study is a prospective observational study of almost 3000 patients aged 40 years or younger with a first diagnosis of invasive breast cancer (13).
+None have complete germline BRCA status or evaluate a specific age group. of the incidence of breast cancer in young women (aged less than 40) is low, , but increasing(12).
+Young women are more likely to have breast cancer with adverse biological features, including higher grade, absence of hormone receptors, lymph node involvement and vascular invasion(13).
+Young age has been consistently shown to be an adverse prognostic factor, with a higher risk of distant recurrence(12).
+Although young women present more frequently with stage III disease, dnMBC is found infrequently (1% of those aged under 40 in one retrospective study) (14).
+The POSH study, a prospective observational study of almost 3000 patients aged 40 years or younger with a first diagnosis of invasive breast cancer (13) provides a unique opportunity to study the natural history of dnMBC in young women.
 Patients were recruited between 2000 and 2008 in the UK.
-A wealth of clinicopathological data is available for these patients, including body mass index and ethnicity, and genotyping for germline BRCA mutation status has been performed on the vast majority (>94%).(12) We aimed to characterise the clinical features, pattern of disease progression and survival of young breast cancer patients who present with metastatic disease, compared to those who later develop distant metastases, in a large prospective cohort genotyped for germline BRCA1/2.
+A wealth of clinicopathological data is available for these patients, including body mass index and ethnicity, and genotyping for germline BRCA mutation status has been performed on the vast majority (>94%).
+This is an important variable to study as BRCA mutation status is increasingly being incorporated in decision making regarding optimal treatment(12).
+We aimed to characterise the clinical features, pattern of disease progression and survival of young breast cancer patients who present with metastatic disease, compared to those who later develop distant metastases, in a large prospective cohort genotyped for germline BRCA1/2.

 Methods